Location: N381 128, 7170, Portugal

 Room and Board Arrangements:

 Accommodation: Students will be housed together in the town of Redondo.
 The house is located very centrally.
 Most rooms will be shared by two or more students, and sometimes on bunk beds.
 Sleeping arrangements are gender-separated.
+There is no air conditioning in the houses.
 Spaces are communal - there is a shared kitchen, bathrooms, washing machine, and living room.
 Students are responsible for cleaning these spaces and doing the assigned chores.
 Students will do their own laundry.

 Meals: On weekdays, the field school provides students with three meals per day.
 Breakfast is provided at the dig house and students are expected to prepare it themselves.
 Lunch is served at a local restaurant.
 Dinner is provided by a local restaurant but eaten at home.
 Students should expect to eat a great deal of local Alentejan cuisine.
 The project will do its best to accommodate dietary needs, but students must inform us of any dietary requirements, and/or allergies before paying the tuition.
 Due to the nature of Alentejan cuisine, we are able to accommodate vegetarian diets, but any other dietary requirements must be discussed with one of the directors.

 Transportation: Students are expected to provide their own transportation to and from Portugal (Lisbon airport) as airfare is not included in the tuition.
 Once in Portugal, transportation will be provided by the field school.
-Upon arrival at the Lisbon airport on Sunday July 31st, students will be greeted by either Rui, Bianca, or Pouca, and brought as a group to Redondo.
-At the end of the three week session (Saturday August 20th) or four week session (Saturday August 27th), students will be brought back to the Lisbon airport or elsewhere in the city if they plan to stay in Portugal a while longer after the project.
+Upon arrival at the Lisbon airport on Sunday August 4th, students will be greeted by either Rui, Bianca, or Gonçalo and brought as a group to Redondo.
+At the end of the three week session (Saturday August 24th) or four week session (Saturday August 31st), students will be brought back to the Lisbon airport or elsewhere in the city if they plan to stay in Portugal a while longer after the project.
 Please inform us of your travel plans as far in advance as possible.

 The Town: The town of Redondo is quite small but very friendly.
 During their free time, students are encouraged to explore and familiarize themselves with the town.
-Free wi-fi is available at the local cultural centre (closed on Mondays) - make sure you bring your own cellphone or laptop.
-If you’d like to get a phone plan (cellular data plans are very cheap in Portugal) you must do this at the airport in Lisbon - there will be no opportunity to do this at a later time.
+Free wi-fi is available in several public spaces around town.
+If you’d like to get a phone plan (a cellular data plan is highly recommended) you must do this at the airport in Lisbon - there will be no opportunity to do this at a later time.
 Students will also have access to the outdoor community pool (wi-fi is available at the pool café) - so make sure to bring your swimsuits!
 Please remember - members of the Castelo Archaeological Project are guests to the Municipality of Redondo, and your behaviour reflects not just you, but on ours and other projects based in the town.
 Respect for the town and its residents is of the utmost importance.

-Field Trips: Each weekend, we go as a group on field trips around Portugal (Alentejo) and/or Spain (Badajoz, Merida) to visit historical and archaeological sites, experience cultural events like concerts and performances, and relax at fluvial beaches.
-Trips typically take place on Saturdays with Sundays spent in Redondo relaxing and catching up on laundry.
+Field Trips: Each weekend, we go as a group on field trips in the region to visit historical and archaeological sites, experience cultural events like concerts and performances, and go for a swim at river beaches.
+Trips typically take place on Saturdays with Sundays spent in Redondo relaxing, catching up on laundry, and doing chores.